viniciusfbb/ipub-refit/README.md

 ## Compatibility
-This library full cross-platform and was made and tested on delphi Sydney 10.4, but it is likely to work on several previous versions, probably XE7 or newer.
+This library full cross-platform and was made and tested on delphi Sydney 10.4, but it is likely to work on previous versions, probably 10.2 Tokyo or newer.

 ## License
 The iPub Refit is licensed under MIT, and the license file is included in this folder.